 If you've never made a home purchase, you may be unfamiliar with some of the terms and acronyms mortgage lenders use or some of the tools you can use yourself to learn about home financing.
 Understanding what these are and how they play into homeownership is a great way to get started!

 FICO is an acronym for a credit scoring model developed by the Fair Isaac Corporation.
-A FICO score ranges between 350 and 850 and is a quantification of various factors in a person’s credit history, such as current amount of debt, how long a person has made purchases on credit, and how well a person has made timely repayments.
+A FICO score ranges between 350 and 850 and is a quantification of various factors in a person’s credit history, such as the current amount of debt, how long a person has made purchases on credit, and how well a person has made timely repayments.
 The higher the number, the better the FICO score.
-You can learn a lot more here: https://www.myfico.com/credit-education/credit-report-credit-score-articles/
+You can learn a lot from myFICO.

 Federal law entitles you to a free copy of your credit report every twelve months.
-To obtain your credit report from all three credit reporting agencies, go to www.annualcreditreport.com
+To obtain your credit report from all three credit reporting agencies, go to the Annual Credit Report website.

 There are a variety of loan programs available to people that meet various eligibility requirements, such as active duty or military veterans, residents of rural areas, low-to-moderate income families, etc. If you research mortgage options online, you will probably run into these terms.
 Typically these are nationally available mortgage programs that work with local lenders who will help you understand if any of these programs are a good option for you.